-I’ve worn the Vans Old Skool shoes and compared their sizing to other popular shoes and my conclusion is this: Vans Old Skool sizing is very consistent with other types of Vans shoes, which means they have a snug design that runs a little bit smaller than normal shoe sizing.
-Vans.com has a sizing resource that I linked just below this paragraph which will help you verify your size.
+I compared Vans Old Skool sizing to the sizing to other popular shoes and my conclusion is this: Vans Old Skool fits true to size for most people, but I found the Vans Old Skool to run just a tiny bit smaller than normal shoe sizing.
+I stuck with my normal sizing and it was fine, but it wasn’t a loose fit.
+Vans.com has a sizing resource that I linked in the next paragraph which will help you verify your size.

 ***Verify Your Size: Vans.com now has its own sizing tutorial which matches your foot size to a Vans shoe size.
 Click here to view this Vans sizing guide available at Vans.com (paid affiliate link takes you to Vans.com).

-Because Vans Old Skool has a snug design with a shallow toe box, if you have wide feet, you will definitely want to order wide sizing.
+It wasn’t enough to cause me to size up.
+But the Vans Old Skool does have a shallow toe box, and if you have wide feet, you will likely need wide sizing.
 To order wide Vans Old Skool shoes, you actually need to go to the Vans “Wides” page.
 Click here to view the Vans Old Skool wides available at Vans.com (paid affiliate link takes you to Vans.com).

-To measure Vans Old Skool sizing, I compared Vans Old Skool to over 25 other shoes to get a better idea how sizing compared.
+To measure Vans Old Skool sizing, I compared Vans Old Skool to over 25 other shoes.
 I took side-by-side sizing comparison photos of the Vans Old Skool compared to these other popular shoes so that you can judge for yourself.
 Click here to jump ahead to the men’s photos and click here to jump ahead to the women’s photos.

 For example, here I am comparing my Vans Old Skool to Nike Dunk sizing: